edosioefe/Sales-EDA/README.md

 to create 1 large dataframe that can be explored.
 This will be achieved by using the OS library.

-Secondly, I will then be cleaing the data: formating the columns to ensure that they are using the correct data type and also creating new columns that will be needed to explore the dataframe.
+Secondly, I will then be cleaing the data: formating the columns to ensure that they are using the correct data type ,creating new columns that will be needed to explore the dataframe and then also ensuring all null values and irrelevant data is removed from the dataframe.
 This will be achieved by using the pandas library.

 Finally, I will aggregate the data in order to summerise it.
 I will then visualise those aggregations by using a